 Redressing the gender imbalance in commercial photography is more than the right thing to do, it’s what we need to do.
 Excluding women narrows the pool of photographers and the creativity that our industry needs to thrive.
 And it robs photography of a much-needed perspective in a market where women shoppers make up to 85% of all consumer purchases.

-Inspired by Free The Bid (Free The Work), we are calling for agencies to pledge to include women and men in every photographer's list.
+Inspired by Free The Bid (Free The Work), we are calling for agencies to pledge to include people of all genders in every photographer's list.
 We are encouraging clients and agencies to request and produce inclusive lists.
-And to make these lists easier, we are championing the work of women photographers on our website and beyond.
+And to make these lists easier, we are championing the work of women and non-binary photographers on our website and beyond.

 Together, we can give women and non-binary photographers an equal shot.